 Rhode Island residents are serviced by the utility National Grid for their electricity.
-However, as a Rhode Island resident or business owner, you have the ability to shop electricity rates from other providers.
-You may have noticed your electricity bill is separated into supply rate and distribution rate.
+However, as a Rhode Island resident or business owner, you have the ability to shop for electricity rates from other providers.
+You may have noticed your electricity bill is separated into the supply rate and distribution rate.
 The distribution rate is charged by your utility and cannot be changed.
-However, the supply rate can be shopped around for Rhode Island residents thanks to energy deregulation.
+However, the supply rate can be shopped around for Rhode Island residents thanks to Energy Choice.

 While Rhode Islanders pay about the national average for natural gas, residential electricity rates are about 25% higher on average.
 Rhode Island commercial and industrial sectors pay even high rates than residential.
 Rhode Island businesses pay 30% higher electricity rates and industrial pays over 90% higher electricity rates on average.

 The average electricity price in Rhode Island is 22.01¢ per kWh which ranks 4th highest in the United States.
 However, RI residents are very energy efficient with an average of 594 kWh of energy usage per month which is 6th lowest in the country.
 Still, its high electricity rate causes the state to have one of the highest average electricity bills in the country at $130.75.
 27.50¢ Average Rate per/kWh 594 kWh Average Usage per month $130.75 Average Cost per month HOW DOES THIS COMPARE NATIONALLY?
 4th Highest Average Rate 45th Highest Average Usage 9th Highest Average Cost

 The average electricity price in Rhode Island is 22.01¢ per kWh which ranks 4th highest in the United States.
 However, RI residents are very energy efficient with an average of 594 kWh of energy usage per month which is 6th lowest in the country.
 Still, its high electricity rate causes the state to have one of the highest average electricity bills in the country at $130.75.